ryobg/obj2hmap/README.md

 As always the best documentation is the code itself.
 And this code is small - <1k lines of code with the huge Doxygen comments around.

+Processing 1GiB obj file for 4k by 4k vertives, consumes like 20-30 seconds.
+Most of which are to read the file itself.

 ## Requirements

 Any C++11/14 conformant compiler.
 Didn't tried it, but I think even GCC 4.9 will suffice.
 During my